Did you know that the secret to getting along with your spouse is — in part — one of the same secrets that also convinces customers to buy?

 Scientists suspect that touch — whether person to person or person to object — stimulates the pressure receptors on the skin and releases oxytocin, a hormone that enhances feelings of trust and attachment while also reducing stress.

 - Purchased 49% more frequently

-Since shoppers cannot touch the items in your ecommerce store prior to purchase, they simply buy blindly, knowing liberal return policies allow them to send back anything they fail to connect with risk-free.
+Since online shoppers cannot touch the items prior to purchase, they simply buy blindly, knowing liberal return policies allow them to send back anything they fail to connect with risk-free.

 Without touch, your spouse is more likely to return you to a life as a single person and your customers are more likely to return your products.
 This article won’t help you on the homefront, but it will show you how ecommerce companies are dramatically reducing return rates and offer four ideas that’ll help you do so as well.

 Nothing is certain in the world of ecommerce … except death, taxes, and returns.

 According to Statista, ecommerce revenue is forecast to increase $1.4 trillion in 2017 to $2.1 trillion in 2018.

 Unfortunately, analysts estimate nearly one-third of all online purchases are returned.
 The news is even worse for specific ecommerce categories:

 Ecommerce return rates are double and even 5x more than those of brick and mortar stores.

 The average retailer, according to the trade publication Inbound Logistics, spends 8.1% of total sales on reverse logistics which includes taking back damaged, unwanted, spoiled, or counterfeit goods.